 WEBINAR: Resource drilling for geometallurgy and mineral processing plant design

-On 3 March, one of the foremost experts on Geometallurgy in the world, Ian Lipton, will present a complimentary pre-PDAC webinar to explore how drill hole data can be used to gain leverage from traditional metallurgical testwork and provide greater confidence for investment decisions.
-There will be two sessions for attendees to choose from to suit global time zones.
+On 3 March, one of the foremost experts on Geometallurgy in the world, Ian Lipton, presented a complimentary pre-PDAC webinar to explore how drill hole data can be used to gain leverage from traditional metallurgical testwork and provide greater confidence for investment decisions.

 Advisory Lead/ Principal Geologist